What is the power dialer?

 Conversion Options

-Turn multiple numbers into separate tasks - If a contact has more than one phone number, enabling this option will create separate tasks for each number.
+Turn multiple numbers into separate tasks - if a contact has more than one phone number, enabling this option will create separate tasks for each number.

 Prevent duplicate phone numbers - this setting automatically excludes duplicate phone numbers when adding contacts to the queue.

-Limits the task addition to contacts assigned to your user account, ensuring that only relevant contacts are included in your list.
+Add own contacts only - limits the task addition to contacts assigned to your user account, ensuring that only relevant contacts are included in your list.

-If your campaigns include international contacts, activate this option to include non-local phone numbers in the queue.
+Add international phone numbers - if your campaigns include international contacts, activate this option to include non-local phone numbers in the queue.

-Direction - Defines the order in which the contacts are added to the queue:
+Direction - defines the order in which the contacts are added to the queue:

 Where do you want to add these tasks?